jdc20181/BeffsBrowser/README.md

 # Announcments

+**LightBrowse**

+A new Browser is awakening!
+[LightBrowse](https://github.com/jdc20181/BeffsBrowser/wiki/Introducing-LightBrowse:-A-Simple-lighter,-but-powerful-Browser) - Its a sub-project based on the same core concepts to BeffsBrowser.

 **Start Page will be re-enabled in the new update**

 With some under the hood changes, with the URL, you will no longer be able to use BeffsBrowser until the next update, without forseeing this, I went through with the changes, as the result Startpage is not going to work due to the code in BeffsBrowser, after the update no more downtime should be neccessary.